 We took a 7-day cruise for our 10th Anniversary in October 2015 (yeah, a year and a half late) to the Mexican Riviera.
 Departing from Long Beach, California.
 Ports of call were Puerto Vallarta, Acapulco, Cabo san Lucas.

 We are avid fans of our Las Vegas Golden Knights.
 We’ve been to several Knights games, including the two below.

 With the Henderson Silver Knights inaugural season in 2021, perhaps we’ll go watch them in action as a much less expensive option.

 Boudie Camp Live 2019

-Unfortunately, due to the COVID-19 pandemic Boudie Camp Live 2020 was cancelled, Boudie Shorts ceased business.
-I hope that this group of amazing people can get together in some fashion once the COVID-19 pandemic releases it’s grip upon the world.
+I was really looking forward to Boudie Camp Live 2020, but it was canceled, and Boudie Shorts ceased business shortly thereafter.
+Stupid COVID-19!
+I hope some of us can get together once COVID-19 releases its grip upon the world.